MLWhiz/mlwhiz/content/blog/2019-01-26-deep_learning_nlp_preprocess_2.md

 ----------
 ## Conclusion

 While Deep Learning works a lot better for NLP classification task, it still makes sense to have an understanding of how these problems were solved in the past, so that we can appreciate the nature of the problem.
 I have tried to provide a perspective on the conventional methods and one should experiment with them too to create baselines before moving to Deep Learning methods.
-If you want to **learn more about NLP** [here](https://click.linksynergy.com/link?id=lVarvwc5BD0&offerid=467035.11503135394&type=2&murl=https%3A%2F%2Fwww.coursera.org%2Flearn%2Flanguage-processing) is an awesome course.
+If you want to know more about NLP, I would like to recommend this awesome [Natural Language Processing Specialization](https://coursera.pxf.io/9WjZo0).
 You can start for free with the 7-day Free Trial.
-If you think I can add something to the flow, do mention it in the comments.
+This course covers a wide range of tasks in Natural Language Processing from basic to advanced: sentiment analysis, summarization, dialogue state tracking, to name a few.

 ----------
 ## Endnotes and References